 A Canadian company with E&P operations in Canada, the United States, Europe and the Middle East had recognised a number of business challenges that were the result of poor information management (IM).
 Following an internal IM assessment exercise to identify problems and issues, Flare was engaged to develop an improvement plan including an IM Framework, education, business case and program roadmap under a fixed-price contract.

-Flare proposed a five-phase approach under the governance of an advisory board composed of VPs and C-level business and IT executives representing the global organization.
+Flare proposed a five-phase approach under the governance of an advisory board composed of VPs and C-level business and IT executives representing the global organisation.
 This was chaired by a Senior VP from the business and facilitated by Flare.
-Initial bi-monthly meetings included an IM education element for the board members, clarification and prioritization of problem areas, and development of an IM vision.
+Initial bi-monthly meetings included an IM education element for the board members, clarification and prioritisation of problem areas, and development of an IM vision.
 The board also reached consensus on the desired future state for IM based on an assessment of the current environment and emerging business requirements.

-A corporate Technical IM Framework document was developed, approved and then used by Flare to deliver a series of IM workshops, customized to business function and geography, which all E&P staff and management were invited.
+A corporate Technical IM Framework document was developed, approved and then used by Flare to deliver a series of IM workshops, customised to business function and geography, which all E&P staff and management were invited.
 In parallel, tactical and strategic IM improvement projects were identified and defined with associated costs and benefits captured.

-Following review with the steering committee, strategic projects were prioritized and grouped into a number of IM improvement programs involving a combination of process, governance, standards, technology, education and information.
+Following review with the steering committee, strategic projects were prioritised and grouped into a number of IM improvement programs involving a combination of process, governance, standards, technology, education and information.
 A set of consistent and meaningful IM measurements and KPIs were defined in conjunction with internal IM/IT teams and reviewed with E&P staff before being approved by the board.

 Initial roadmaps were then developed in conjunction with an internal 13 person global implementation team and program ownership assigned.